SethKoren/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a theoretical physicist working at the junction of high energy theory and the real world.
-I have broad research interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.
+I have broad interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.